Madame X — Agnes Meyer Driscoll

 In October 1937, Mrs. Driscoll was in a serious automobile accident that resulted in a one year recuperation period.
 Those who knew her well have frequently indicated that the accident greatly affected her personality and resulted in her later reclusive ways.

 By June 1939, Japan was using a new code, JN-25, which was completely different from its earlier codes.
 Mrs. Driscoll realized that this new code was machine-generated and she developed a manual means of decoding it.
-She continued working for the Naval Security Group and later the National Security Agency, until her retirement in 1959 at age 70.
+She continued working for the Naval Security Group and, later, the AFSA, until her retirement in 1959 at age 70.
+Mrs. Driscoll passed away on 16 September 1971 and is interred in Arlington National Cemetery (Section 35, Grave 4808) next to her husband, Michael B. Driscoll.

-In 2000, Agnes Myer Driscoll was inducted in the National Security Agency Hall of Honor.
+In 2000, Agnes Meyer Driscoll was inducted in the National Security Agency Hall of Honor.

 Agnes Meyer married Michael Bernard Driscoll in Washington, D.C. on August 12, 1925 when she was 36 years of age.
 “Brownie” had served in the U.S. Army at the rank of Captain with General Black-Jack Pershing in the Pancho Villa expedition of 1916 and in France during the First World War.
-Her husband died of a heart attack on 3 December 1971 and is buried in Arlington National Cemetery.
-Mrs. Agnes Driscoll passed away on 16 September1964 in Fairfax, VA and is buried in Arlington National Cemetery (Section 35, Grave 4808) next to her husband.
+Her husband died of a heart attack on 3 December 1964 and is buried in Arlington National Cemetery.

 Agnes Driscoll left a legacy of overall genius as one of the Navy’s first cryptologists and as the teacher of many pioneer officers.
 She was considered a character by some, a mystery by others, and a genius to the few who had known her at the height of her career.